Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 At the time of writing, other parameters were available.
 The following is a brief overview of the possibilities, for details please refer to the documentation of the script in the file "readme.html":
 - SignatureTemplatePath: Path to the signature templates.
 Can be an SMB or WebDAV share.
 - ReplacementVariableConfigFile: Path to the file in which variables deviating from the standard are defined.
 Can be an SMB or WebDAV share.
-- DomainsToCheckForGroups: By default, all trusts are queried for mailbox information.
+- TrustsToCheckForGroups: By default, all trusts are queried for mailbox information.
 This parameter can be used to remove certain domains and add non-trusted domains.
 - DeleteUserCreatedSignatures: Should signatures created by the user be deleted?
 This is not done by default.
 - SetCurrentUserOutlookWebSignature: By default, a signature is set in Outlook on the web for the logged in user.
 This can be prevented via this parameter.
 - SetCurrentUserOOFMessage: By default, the text of the out-of-office messages is set.
 This parameter can be used to change this behaviour.
 - OOFTemplatePath: Path to the absence templates.
 Can be an SMB or WebDAV share.
 - AdditionalSignaturePath: Path to an additional share to which all signatures are to be copied, e.g. for access from a mobile device and for simplified configuration of clients not supported by the script.
 Can be an SMB or WebDAV share.
-- AdditionalSignaturePathFolder: Folder structure to be created under AdditionalSignaturePath.
 - UseHtmTemplates: By default, templates are processed in DOCX format.
 This button can be used to switch to HTML (. htm).
+See '.\docs\README.htm' for more parameters.
 #### 1.6.5.2.
 Runtime and visibility of the script
 The script is designed for fast turnaround time and minimal network load, but the runtime of the script still depends on many parameters:
 - General speed of the client (CPU, RAM, HDD)